MicrosoftDocs/Viva/Viva/insights/personal/Overview/privacy-guide-users.md

 As is the case with the full Microsoft 365 suite, Viva Insights helps support compliance with GDPR requirements.
 For example, Viva Insights supports the following:

 * **Secure and protect personal data**.
-Because all Viva Insights data is stored in your Exchange Online mailbox, Viva Insights meets this security obligation by virtue of Exchange Online also meeting the obligation.
+Because all Personal insights data in Viva Insights is stored in your Exchange Online mailbox, Viva Insights meets this security obligation by virtue of Exchange Online also meeting the obligation.
 * **Requests to export, delete, or restrict processing personal data**.
 Microsoft supports user requests, such as requests for export of or deletion of data.

 For more information, see [GDPR compliance](https://www.microsoft.com/trustCenter/privacy/gdpr).